danielj314/joio-entertainment/README.md

 This page allows registered users to submit a review of the company.
 The reviews are divided into a comments section and a rating section where the company can be rated out of 5 by the review author.

+### - Edit Review page

+This page allows the author of a review to edit a review.
+The reviews are divided into a comments section and a rating section where the company can be rated out of 5 by the review author.

 ### - Contact page

 This page contains contact information and social media links ot the company.
 Page title, text and links against the background image found on the homepage.
 There is a form on the pach that users can submit with any questions or comments they care to provide the company with. these are filled out in a form and are stored with the person's contact details in the store admin.